tchajed/sys-verif-fa25/docs/assignments/setup.md

 ## Installing Coq

 The setup I recommend is to use Docker, VS Code, and a container I created for this class.
-To test your setup is working correctly, run `make` in the sys-verif-fa24-proofs repo; this should start compiling a bunch of things, and will take a few minutes the first time you run it.

 ::: details Option 1: VS Code + Docker dev container